uwayss/gestura/README.md

 #### 1. Headless Mode (Default)

-Runs silently in the background.
-It will print detected gestures to the terminal and execute their corresponding commands, sending a brief desktop notification for feedback.
+Runs silently in the background, executing commands and sending a brief desktop notification for feedback.

 ```bash
 python3 main.py